liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/02-configuring-the-connector.markdown

     cluster.name: LiferayElasticsearchCluster

 Since `LiferayElasticsearchCluster` is the default name given to the cluster, this would work just fine.
-Of course, you can name your cluster whatever you'd like (we humbly submit the recommendation `clustery_mcclusterface`).<sup>[1](#footnote1)</sup> You can configure your node name using the same syntax (setting the `node.name` property).
+Of course, you can name your cluster whatever you want (we humbly submit the recommendation `clustery_mcclusterface`).<sup>[1](#footnote1)</sup> You can configure your node name using the same syntax (setting the `node.name` property).